-- If you do not understand how a specific control functions, or have not yet thoroughly read the FEATURES AND CONTROLS section, do so now. - Do NOT attempt to operate the unit without first becoming familiar with the location and function of all controls.
+- If you do not understand how a specific control functions, or have not yet thoroughly read the Features & Controls section, do so now. - Do NOT attempt to operate the tractor without first becoming familiar with the location and function of all controls. - While sitting in the operator's seat, engage the parking brake and make sure the PTO switch is disengaged and

-- While sitting in the operator's seat, engage the parking brake, make sure the PTO switch is disengaged, and the ground speed control levers are locked in the neutral position. - 2.
-Insert the key into the ignition switch and turn it to the START position. - 3.
-The throttle will self-adjust to idle when starting.
-After the engine starts allow the engine to warm.
-Warm up the engine by running it for at least a minute before engaging the PTO switch or driving the unit. - 4.
+- the ground speed control levers are locked in the neutral position. - 2.
+A warm engine may not require choking.
+Set the engine throttle control to FAST throttle position.
+Then fully close the choke by pulling the knob OUT fully. - Insert the key into the ignition switch and turn it to START. - 4.
+After the engine starts, gradually open the choke (push knob down fully).
+Reduce to half throttle speed and allow engine to warm.
+Warm up the engine by running it for atleast a minute before engaging the PTO switch or driving the rider. - 5.
 After warming the engine always operate the unit at FULL throttle when mowing.

-In the event of an emergency the engine can be stopped by simply turning the ignition switch to OFF.
+In the event of an emergency the engine can be stopped by simply turning the ignition switch to STOP.
 Use this method only in emergency situations.
-For normal engine shut down follow the procedure given in Stopping the Zero-Turn Riding Mower.
+For normal engine shut down follow the procedure given in Stopping the Rider.